 Polychromatic light therapy means multiple wavelengths of light are used at the same time.
-Lots of RLT devices on the market have multiple wavelengths as standard.
-For example the Joovv Combo, and Novothor devices both use 660nm and 850nm light concurrently).
+Lots of RLT devices on the market have multiple wavelengths as a standard option.
+For example the Joovv Combo, and Novothor devices both use 660nm and 850nm light concurrently.

 For this question I reached out to Joovv for an explanation:

 Cytochrome c oxidase (CCO), [is] the last enzyme in the respiratory electron chain transport of the mitochondria.